MOOCs, An Opportunity for Equality?

 Introduction

 In the modern day, schooling transcends national borders.
-Massive Open Online Courses known as MOOCs were launched just over a decade ago.
+Just over a decade ago, the launch of Massive Open Online Courses (MOOCs) took place.
 Then, in 2011, several academics in the US uploaded a few instructional videos that became widespread around the globe, ultimately transforming into MOOCs (Ossiannilsson, 2022).
-Additionally, Rulinawaty et al., (2024) stated that this way of learning has emerged as an appealing answer to educational inequity because of its remote accessibility, and relatively inexpensive price.
-Nevertheless, Garrido et al., (2016) argued that MOOCs primarily help wealthy people, as disadvantaged individuals face challenges including accessibility to the internet, equipment availability, the required expertise, and prices.
+Additionally, Rulinawaty et al. (2024) stated that this way of learning has emerged as an appealing answer to educational inequity because of its remote accessibility and relatively inexpensive price.
+Nevertheless, Garrido et al. (2016) argued that MOOCs primarily help wealthy people, as disadvantaged individuals face challenges including accessibility to the internet, equipment availability, the required expertise, and prices.
 However, numerous individuals throughout the globe have taken advantage of this educational platform to further develop their skill sets according to their requirements (Bordoloi et al., 2020; Garrido et al., 2016; Ichou, 2018).

 Current State of Education in Indonesia

 Widodo et al. (2021) did a systematic review study that found an upward trend within the development of educational media and education management infrastructures in Indonesia between 2017 and 2020.
 Prior research has concentrated on the establishment of technological options that meet the expectations of Indonesian educational institutions, notably within both the educational and administrative domains.
-Moreover, as cited in Widodo et al., (2021) study, for example, several studies conducted by Udjaja and Sari (2017), Kurniawan et al., (2018), Rabiha and Sasmoko, (2019), and Kardipah and Wibawa, (2020), have concentrated on the production of instructional materials, human resources administration, library resources, individuals' perceptions of technological consumption, managing databases, and organizational website administration.
-However, there exists a shortage of studies on the evaluation and educational quality assurance areas, suggesting a promising field for further investigations to examine the effect of technological advances on strengthening access to learning using quality assurance and evaluation procedures in Indonesia (Widodo et al., 2021; see also Jayanti & Sarja, 2019; Yulherniwati & Ikhsan, 2020).
+Moreover, several studies conducted by Udjaja and Sari (2017), Kurniawan et al. (2018), Rabiha and Sasmoko (2019), and Kardipah and Wibawa (2020), as cited in Widodo et al. (2021), have focused on the production of instructional materials, the administration of human resources, library resources, individuals' perceptions of technological consumption, the management of databases, and the administration of organizational websites.
+There aren't many studies on evaluation and educational quality assurance, though.
+This means that there is a good opportunity for more research into how technological advances affect improving access to learning in Indonesia using quality assurance and evaluation methods (Widodo et al., 2021; see also Jayanti & Sarja, 2019; Yulherniwati & Ikhsan, 2020).

 The Indonesian government has adopted several kinds of programs to improve opportunities for learning amid the COVID-19 pandemic.
-Sarnoto et al. (2022), in their study, discussed that this country has prioritized transferring learning duties from schools to homes, leveraging technologies as a virtual classroom platform.
+In their study, Sarnoto et al. (2022) discussed how this country has prioritized transferring learning duties from schools to homes, leveraging technologies as a virtual classroom platform.
 Nevertheless, various problems occurred throughout this transformation, including an imbalance of technological expertise between instructors and learners, inadequate infrastructure and supplies, and internet issues (Supriadi et al., 2020).
 The government's initiatives to enhance accessibility to learning using technology have encountered challenges.
 Further, Sarnoto et al. (2022) stated that most learners and educators have difficulty understanding technology, which reduces the efficacy of the educational experience.
 Moreover, the researchers explained that inadequate infrastructure and resources, combined with insufficient teacher welfare, make it difficult to deliver essential devices to students.
-Insufficient availability of internet connection in distant places makes it more difficult for learners to make use of online learning tools.
+The lack of internet connectivity in remote locations makes it more challenging for learners to utilize online learning tools.
 Considering these limitations, government efforts highlight that it is significant to harness technology to provide continuous accessibility to learning amid emergencies such as the COVID-19 pandemic.
 Finally, the recently altered curriculum, Kurikulum Merdeka Belajar, represents a significant shift, particularly regarding its focus on the integration of technological devices in schooling (Aulia et al., 2024).

 The Educational Landscape in the USA

-Socioeconomic position has considerable effects on learning opportunities in the USA, including variations in the availability and standard of education.
-Ylimaki and Wilmers (2021) stated that learners from smaller socioeconomic origins frequently encounter barriers that include inadequate availability of resources such as qualified instructors, instructional resources, and extracurricular activities.
+Socioeconomic status significantly influences learning opportunities in the USA, resulting in differences in the availability and quality of education.
+Ylimaki and Wilmers (2021) stated that learners from smaller socioeconomic origins frequently encounter barriers that include the inadequate availability of resources, such as qualified instructors, instructional resources, and extracurricular activities.
 These differences may result in achievement gaps where learners from families with lower incomes perform less efficiently than those from families with higher incomes.
 The history of the USA illustrates attempts to give equal access to education regardless of social challenges (Allen et al., 2005).
-Reformists in the nineteenth and early twentieth centuries argued for free education to foster civic engagement and combat the problems in society such as criminal activity and destitution (Ylimaki & Wilmers, 2021; see also Allen et al., 2005; Carpentier, 2018).
-Mandatory schooling regulations were established to guarantee that everyone had access to a school.
-Despite constitutional progress, socioeconomic prejudicial views exist in the US schooling system.
-Attempts to remove prejudice and offer equal educational opportunities keep going, including the claims over structural concerns such as racism and racism prevention.
+Reformists in the nineteenth and early twentieth centuries argued for free education to foster civic engagement and combat problems in society, such as criminal activity and destitution (Ylimaki & Wilmers, 2021; see also Allen et al., 2005; Carpentier, 2018).
+The establishment of mandatory schooling regulations ensured universal access to education.
+Despite constitutional progress, socioeconomic prejudice persists in the US schooling system.
+Efforts are ongoing to eliminate prejudice and provide equal educational opportunities, which includes addressing structural issues such as racism and its prevention.

 The US government addressed the obstacles caused by the COVID-19 epidemic by advocating the integration of technological devices in learning, especially in early childhood classrooms (Ford et al., 2021).
-Teachers struggled diligently to adjust to online instruction, despite higher job expectations and pressure because they handled various platforms on the internet and transformed conventional instructional approaches.
+Teachers diligently struggled to adapt to online instruction, despite the increased job expectations and pressure, as they navigated various online platforms and transformed traditional instructional approaches.
 The authorities acknowledged the significance of integrating technology in ensuring the continuation of learning throughout the pandemic.
 It signifies that effective methods are central to involving students in remote learning.
-Similarly, Lopres et al. (2023) also pointed out that although there are initiatives to promote the accessibility of schooling using technology, issues including insufficient support for technology, low involvement rates, and problems with student engagement and interaction with families continued throughout the pandemic.
+Similarly, Lopres et al. (2023) noted that despite initiatives to enhance the accessibility of education through technology, challenges such as inadequate support for technology, low involvement rates, and issues with student engagement and family interaction persisted throughout the pandemic.

 MOOCs, Opportunities, and Challenges for Equality in Education

-MOOCs emerged to give accessible academic materials and public access to academic materials, hence broadening possibilities for learning for everyone.
+MOOCs emerged to provide accessible academic materials and public access to these materials, thereby expanding learning opportunities for everyone.
 MOOCs are non-discriminatory because of demographic attributes, fostering equitable access and inclusion for everyone (Bencivenga et al., 2022).
 These platforms provide inexpensive or free access to a wide range of educational materials, unrestricted engagement at the students' own speeds and settings, networking possibilities, and credentials from recognized institutions.
-Moreover, Iniesto et al. (2017) elaborated on this notion, stating that this platform offers an opportunity to alternate possibilities for learning for students who are unable to participate in conventional schooling, particularly due to their special needs.
+Furthermore, Iniesto et al. (2017) expounded on this concept, asserting that this platform provides alternative learning opportunities for students who cannot participate in traditional schooling, especially those with special needs.
 However, Laurillard and Kennedy (2017) argued that the present platforms may not always be accessible to everyone.
-Further, in one study on MOOCs for students with special needs, Park et al. (2019) stated that all attempts to enhance MOOC availability are recognizing student accessibility needs, complying with regulations, promoting effective keyboard directions, screen readers, and correcting mistakes options, and implementing rules to pedagogical characteristics.
+Furthermore, in a study on MOOCs for students with special needs, Park et al. (2019) stated that all attempts to enhance MOOC availability involve recognizing student accessibility needs, complying with regulations, promoting effective keyboard directions, screen readers, correcting mistakes, and implementing rules to enhance pedagogical characteristics.

-MOOCs have been promoted as an affordable means to improve educational access by eliminating obstacles as opposed to conventional schooling.
-Turnbull et al. (2021), in their study of the USA context, explained that this platform was seen as a possibility for underprivileged populations to join and finish online classes, particularly during the COVID-19 epidemic, when physical learning was diminished.
+Promoters have positioned MOOCs as an affordable alternative to conventional schooling, removing obstacles to improve educational access.
+In their study of the USA context, Turnbull et al. (2021) explained that underprivileged populations saw this platform as a chance to enroll in and complete online classes, especially during the COVID-19 epidemic, which reduced physical learning.
 It offers possibilities for continuous education, allowing those with jobs to solve workplace problems, switch careers, or remain up-to-date within their companies (Goglio et al., 2023).
 It also provides learners with extra resources for challenging topics or previews of upcoming classes.
 Despite their potential, MOOCs perpetuate the identical tendencies in inequalities observed within conventional higher education.
 In this case, Garrido et al. (2016) reported that students from disadvantaged backgrounds take and finish these programs less often than those who are more advantaged students.
 Moreover, they emphasized that accomplishment rates in these categories remained inadequate, and the job market worth of MOOC graduates is unclear.
 MOOCs typically draw people who have attained a high degree of schooling, motivation, and finances.
 Due to this individual choice bias, MOOCs assist individuals who have become well-positioned instead of helping the underprivileged people for whom they were initially designed (Oudeweetering & Agirdag, 2018).
 MOOCs have had a limited impact on the government's educational system.
-As opposed to substituting conventional schooling, the platform mostly is utilized for professional development or as a supplemental tool for learning.
-They did not considerably alter the structure of established higher learning institutions.
+Instead of replacing traditional education, people primarily use the platform for professional development or as an additional learning tool.
+The platform has not significantly changed the structure of established higher learning institutions.

 MOOCs can greatly improve accessibility to learning, notably in countries with low enrollment university rates, including Indonesia.
 Berliyanto and Santoso (2018) stated that this platform is capable of reaching more learners, even those living in rural places, through the use of technology such as the Internet.
 The Indonesian government has expressed its encouragement for MOOCs through laws and regulations (Sulistiowati et al., 2021).
-This rule promotes distance learning and enables MOOCs to be acknowledged as learning credit, linking the traditional and online educational systems.
+This rule fosters distance learning by acknowledging MOOCs as learning credits, thereby bridging the gap between traditional and online educational systems.
 Colleges may utilize MOOCs to attract learners.
 Furthermore, providing free or inexpensive courses allows schools to demonstrate their academic competence while also attracting prospective learners who might eventually participate in formal schools.
 The majority's insufficiency of digital literacy skills presents an urgent issue.
-Specifically, the majority of Indonesians utilize internet access mainly for social networks, indicating the need for awareness regarding how to effectively utilize online resources for learning (Berliyanto & Santoso, 2018).
+Specifically, the majority of Indonesians primarily use internet access for social networks, underscoring the need for awareness about how to effectively utilize online resources for learning (Berliyanto & Santoso, 2018).
 Many individuals in the country are unaware of MOOCs, and there is limited availability of efficient promotion and marketing techniques to draw in learners and inform them of the positive aspects of online education.

 Farrell’s Theoretical Framework on MOOCs

 Farrell's model examines systems of education comprehensively.
-It considers inequalities in availability, their sustenance, and results amongst students from varying social origins.
-The framework utilizes four equality dimensions, namely access, survival, output, and outcome differences to investigate educational differences according to social variables such as ethnic background, gender, race, and socioeconomic position (Farrell, 1999, as cited in Espinoza, 2007).
-Farrell's concept identifies differences in educational possibilities and achievements.
+It considers inequalities in availability, sustenance, and results among students of varying social origins.
+The frameAccess, survival, output, and outcome differences are the four equality dimensions that the framework uses to look into educational differences based on social factors like race, gender, ethnicity, and socioeconomic status (Farrell, 1999, as cited in Espinoza, 2007). concept identifies differences in educational possibilities and achievements.
 It highlights the challenges students from different socioeconomic backgrounds experience in obtaining an excellent education and attaining favorable results.
-Furthermore, Farrell (1999, as cited in Espinoza, 2007) explained that the model is an evaluation tool for educational inequalities by looking at indicators including participation percentages, graduation rates, academic accomplishments, and higher education possibilities, and offers information about school system efficacy and balance.
-Recognizing the gaps highlighted by Farrell's model may assist policymakers choose actions that encourage equal and inclusive educational systems, eliminating the obstacles that prevent certain students from receiving excellent education and attaining their academic goals.
+Furthermore, Farrell (1999, as cited in Espinoza, 2007) explained that the model is an evaluation tool for educational inequalities by looking at indicators including participation percentages, graduation rates, academic accomplishments, and higher education possibilities and offering information about school system efficacy and balance.
+Recognizing the gaps highlighted by Farrell's model may assist policymakers in choosing actions that encourage equal and inclusive educational systems, eliminating the obstacles that prevent certain students from receiving excellent education and attaining their academic goals.

 Furthermore, Farrell's framework is an instrument for analyzing a particular case (Mfum-Mensah, 2003).
 For example, MOOCs.
 As explained by Espinoza (2007), the first aspect of the framework is equal accessibility.
-This element describes the two contexts, namely The USA as a developed country and Indonesia as a developing country.
+This element describes the two contexts, namely the USA as a developed country and Indonesia as a developing country.
 It emphasizes how the availability of MOOCs, particularly in remote regions, can vary depending on the condition of the economic situation in that nation.
 Another element of this concept is equality of survival, which explains why certain social classes complete their schooling in both countries.
-Additionally, that part discusses whether MOOCs can assist extend equality in education, particularly for individuals who live in remote locations.
+Additionally, that section explores the potential of MOOCs to enhance educational equality, especially for individuals residing in remote areas.
 Equal output is the third aspect of Farrell's model.
 This standard assesses the way MOOCs provide equality for academic results, especially for vulnerable people living in remote parts of both nations.
-Finally, another aspect is the equal distribution of result differences or products.
+Finally, another aspect to consider is the equitable distribution of results or products.
 This section examines the outcomes of MOOCs after learners finish their courses and receive specialty licenses, along with how both countries assess MOOC qualification credibility in comparison to traditional qualifications such as degree certificates.
-In simple terms, Lynch and Baker (2005) explained that this framework is appropriate for analyzing specific economic circumstances and in this case, the developing and developed countries on MOOCs.
+In simple terms, Lynch and Baker (2005) explained that this framework is appropriate for analyzing specific economic circumstances, and in this case, the developing and developed countries' MOOCs.

 Comparative Analysis of MOOCs between Indonesia and USA Context